Skip to content

 The employment contract may include a clause prohibiting the employee to perform ancillary activities during the employment without the employer’s permission.

 As of 1 August 2022, a contractual prohibition of ancillary activities is only enforceable if it can be justified due to an “objective reason”.
 This new statutory rule also applies to such restrictive clauses in employment contracts that have been entered into before 1 August 2022.
-The objective reason does not need to be included in the employment contract; the employer can also raise objections at a later stage.
-If the employee indicates that he or she wants to perform ancillary activities and the employer objects to such activities, the employer must provide an objective reason why this is not permissible.
+The objective reason does not need to be included in the employment contract.
+The employer can also raise objections at a later stage.
+If the employee indicates that he or she wants to perform ancillary activities and the employer objects to such activities.
+The employer must then provide an objective reason why this is not permissible.

-Objective reasons could be based on, for example, protecting health and safety, or protecting the confidentiality of business information, the integrity of public services, avoiding conflicts of interest or complying with the statutory restrictions of working hours.
+Objective reasons could be based on, for example, protecting health and safety.
+Protecting the confidentiality of business information, the integrity of public services, avoiding conflicts of interest or complying with the statutory restrictions of working hours.

 Confidentiality clause